Adeliyio/House-Price-Prediction/README.md

 garage_present: int (1 or 0)
 storage_present: int (1 or 0)
 2. POST /pred/
-Description: Retrieve a prediction for house price based on the provided JSON data.
+Retrieve a house price prediction based on JSON data provided in the body of the request.

-Request Body: JSON object containing the same fields as the GET request parameters.
-Example:
+Request Body:
 json
 Copy code
 {